What to expect during pregnancy

 - abdominal pain

-If any of the symptoms above occur, including a rise in blood pressure, the person should seek urgent medical attention.
+If any of the symptoms above occur, including a rise in blood pressure, the woman should seek urgent medical attention.

 Placenta previa happens when the placenta covers part or all of the cervix, which is the passage through which the baby leaves the uterus.
 This issue usually resolves on its own.
 If it does not, a cesarean delivery may be necessary.

 Obstetric cholestasis occurs when bile builds up in the blood.
-It can lead to preterm birth or stillbirth, and it usually causes severe itchiness in the mother's hands and feet.
+It can lead to preterm birth or stillbirth, and it usually causes severe itchiness in the woman's hands and feet.

 Preterm birth is when a baby is born too early.
 The earlier the birth, the higher the risk of complications, as the newborn's systems may not have developed sufficiently to survive outside the womb.
 However, medical advances can support the care of these babies, many of whom grow up to lead full, healthy lives.